skrfffe1/creeper/README.md

 Repository name: creeper
 App name: FindMe

-An app to locate people or to find each other in the middle of accidents or disaster as long as internet-connectivity is available, we can increase the chance of saving them.
+A simple app that has a function to locate people or to find each other in the middle of accidents or disaster as long as internet-connectivity is available, we can increase the chance of saving them.